 If you struggle to navigate the UK’s Inheritance Tax regime, you are not alone.
 Whether you are setting up your estate planning or sorting out the estate of a departed family member, the system can be hard to follow.
 Getting your planning wrong could also mean your family is faced with an unexpectedly high Inheritance Tax bill.

-Intuitive FS is a trading style of O’Reilly Financial Solutions Ltd an appointed representative of Intrinsic Financial Planning Limited and Intrinsic Mortgage Planning Limited which are authorised and regulated by the Financial Conduct Authority.
+Intuitive FS is a trading style of O’Reilly Financial Solutions Ltd an appointed representative of Quilter Financial Planning Limited and Quilter Mortgage Planning Limited which are authorised and regulated by the Financial Conduct Authority.

 The guidance and/or advice contained in this website is subject to UK regulatory regime and is therefore restricted to consumers based in the UK.